thomaslui003/Global-CO2-Emission-DataVisualization/README.md

 1. Clone the repository on Github
 2. Open VsCode with the repository file folder
-3. Then, the application can be compiled and run using VScode extension "Live Preview" for viewing and interaction on localhost
+3. The application can be compiled and run using VScode extension "Live Preview" for viewing and interaction on localhost
+4. Alternative option is to use the github hosted link above to view and interact with the data visualization